svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## MIDI

+For software details, see [EuroMPE MIDI](./MIDI.md).
+This section relates to the input hardware portions on the MPU board, only.

 ### DIN MIDI

 MIDI hardware spec states < 5mA to turn on, < 2μs rise and fall times.
 Also pin 2 and shield go from not connected, to connected by 100nF caps for RF purposes.